-OST and summer learning programs provide safe spaces for children to learn, explore, and develop.
+Out-of-school time (OST) and summer learning programs provide safe spaces for children to learn, explore, and develop.
 Data indicates that 92% of parents recognize these programs as positive settings with safe environments and dedicated, caring staff members.
 Safety of the environment, knowledgeable and caring staff, and opportunities to build life skills - all of which build essential supports for the safety and well-being of youth - are top criteria for families when choosing a program.
-These factors contribute to the safety and well-being of youth - particularly important for low-income households, 2 out of 3 of whom see reducing risky behavior as an extremely important factor when selecting a summer program, underscoring the significance of these nurturing environments for the safety of youth at the most risk.
+These factors contribute to the safety and wellbeing of youth - particularly important for low-income households, 2 out of 3 of whom see reducing risky behavior as an extremely important factor when selecting a summer program, underscoring the significance of these nurturing environments for the safety of youth at the most risk.

-Furthermore, research suggests that out-of-school programs contribute to a reduction in crime and juvenile delinquency.
-Attendance in these programs reduces adverse experiences that may predispose youth to crime and risky behavior, and by providing increased adult supervision and support, these programs create a safer community environment and minimize instances of unsupervised youth during the unstructured time of summer.
+Furthermore, research suggests that out-ofschool programs contribute to a reduction in crime and juvenile delinquency.
+Attendance in these programs reduces adverse experiences that may predispose youth to crime and risky behavior.
+By providing increased adult supervision and support, these programs create a safer community environment and minimize unsupervised youth during the unstructured time of summer.

-It is clear that summer programming is highly beneficial and necessary for students throughout Illinois!
+Summer programming is highly beneficial and necessary for youth throughout Illinois!